-Recently we spoke in church about the dangers of taking the Bible literally.
+However, this wonder is lost if we start too take the Bible too literally.
 It is probably something that we all do a lot of the time, consciously or unconsciously.
 After all, that is often the way we have been taught.
 Even those of us who try carefully not to take the Bible literally sometimes find ourselves doing so as the vivid characters just seem to leap off the pages.
-(Ahem, I don’t mean that literally, either.)

 Abraham, assuming that he is an historical figure at all, lived some 850-900 years before the first words of the Bible as we know it were ever written down.
 That is over 40 generations.
 No doubt many stories were passed down orally, but it is unwise to think of the stories of Abraham as an historical record.